32 – Dynamic forward bend in zenkōkutsu (Zenkōkutsu – Jōtai mae fukushin undō)¶

 - train transitions between stances

-- initiate the movement from the hips
+- the movement is initiated from the hips

-- controlled return to upright position
+- control the return to upright position

 - stable base in zenkōkutsu